paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

   (A) *Public notice of appointment.—* — The head of any department or agency who appoints any individual under this subsection shall publish a notice of such appointment in the Federal Register, including the name of the appointee, the employing department or agency, the title of the appointee’s position, and the name of the appointee’s private employer.

-  (B) *Financial disclosure.—* — Any individual appointed under this subsection who is not required to file a financial disclosure report pursuant to section 101 of the Ethics in Government Act of 1978, shall file a confidential financial disclosure report pursuant to section 107 of that Act with the appointing department or agency.
+  (B) *Financial disclosure.—* — Any individual appointed under this subsection who is not required to file a financial disclosure report pursuant to [section 13103 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section13103&num=0&edition=prelim), shall file a confidential financial disclosure report pursuant to [section 13109 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section13109&num=0&edition=prelim) with the appointing department or agency.

 (6) The Director of the Office of Personnel Management shall carry out a biennial survey of appointments made under this subsection and shall report his or her findings to the President and make such recommendations as he or she may deem proper.